painless-software/python-cli-test-helpers/docs/tutorial.rst

 prepared a ``tests/`` folder (outside of ``foobar/``, because you don't want your tests to be packaged up with your application code).

-Then your directory layout looks somewhat like `our example`_.
+Then your directory layout looks somewhat like one of `our examples`_.

 .. _pytest: https://pytest.org/
-.. _our example:
+.. _our examples:
     https://github.com/painless-software/python-cli-test-helpers/tree/main/examples

 Functional tests